Taoist Tai Chi™ in Calgary

 The Calgary shrine offers many services to the community such as observation of the important festivals, a memorial alter, and Jai vegetarian banquets.
 Please check the events on the right side of the page, and contact us if you would like any more information.

-Taoist Tai Chi™ internal arts of health were first offered in Calgary in June 1979 when two Guelph, Ontario, members started a class at Calgary’s Beltline Centre.
+Taoist Tai Chi™ arts classes were first offered in Calgary in June 1979 when two Guelph, Ontario, participants started a class at Calgary’s Beltline Centre.
 We settled into our first full-time location three years later.
 In 1983 the founder of the Taoist Tai Chi Society of Canada, Master Moy Lin-shin, made his first trip to Western Canada.
-He began to visit Western Canada regularly, dramatically improving the level of instruction and spurring on growth in the membership.
-By September of 1991, through the efforts of many dedicated volunteers and the support of clubs and members from around the world, we were able to purchase a building.
+He began to visit Western Canada regularly, dramatically improving the level of instruction and spurring on growth in participation.
+By September of 1991, through the efforts of many dedicated volunteers and the support of clubs and participants from around the world, we were able to purchase a building.
 On September 5, 1992, the new main centre held its grand opening.
-The Calgary building is a testimony to Master Moy’s foresight and encouragement and to the efforts and sacrifices of many members who feel that the Taoist Tai Chi Society of Canada has something very precious to share.
-Today we offer classes in many locations around Calgary and support Canmore, High River, and Medicine Hat.
+The Calgary building is a testimony to Master Moy’s foresight and encouragement and to the efforts and sacrifices of many participants who feel that the Taoist Tai Chi Society of Canada has something very precious to share.
+Today we offer classes in many locations around Calgary and support Brooks, Canmore, High River, and Medicine Hat.